m00gendai/toolbox-v2/README.md

 * lodash
 * dragula

+Basic maintenance in the sense of adding/removing/changing Home Page Tiles (links to applets/websites) and/or AIP Tiles (links to electronic AIPs) requires only amendments in the respective JSON files, the rest happens automatically.

 ### Contribution guidelines ###

 No contribution, this is an inhouse company only intranet page maintained by the repo owner alone.